ZachThill/Network-Security/README.md

 responsibility.
 Please follow the rules below when becoming a contibuter.

 - **Follow Organizational Structure and Naming Scheme** - When making articles and new directories, follow the pre existing setup for the GitHub.
-If unsure about how to create articles, go to -> "Article Creation Template.md" in the "Contributers" Directory. **Failure to comply to GitHub standards will result in termination of Contibuter Status.**
+If unsure about how to create articles, go to -> "Article Creation Template.md" in the "Contributers" Directory.
+ **FAILURE to comply to GitHub standards will result in termination of Contibuter Status.**

-- **Complete All Work** - When creating articles, please make sure that you complete the work to a point where with your explanation, you could complete task yourself.
+- **Complete All Work** - When creating articles, please make sure that you complete the work to a point where with your explanation, you could complete the task yourself.
  **REMEMBER - Have the mentality that all users will be viewing this GitHub to learn skills they don't have previous knowllege of.
 Adiquetly explain what you're trying**
  **to teach**
+- **Sign All Work** - When making an atricle, Make sure to specify the original owner, and all original authors of the atricle.
+Failure to comply will only result in you not        recieving credit for the article.

+**When adding to the Exsiting Article** - Make the title of your addition and make a signature underneath it followed by your added information.